Thank you for showing interest in Okella!

 Today, you can find me working in the field of Human Resources, as I have been committed to this field for the past 20 years.
 And in my time off, you can find me volunteering for Haven House Services in Raleigh, NC, and Habitat for Humanity of Wake County.
-I am also a member of the Johnston County Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated!
+I am also a member of the Johnston County Alumnae Chapter of the illustrious Delta Sigma Theta Sorority, Incorporated!

 ~ Kim Freeman